Connecting dust and outflows in AGN: the intriguing case of NGC 6860: Conclusions

 \begin{itemize} \item The RGS and HETG spectra reveal that the ionized outflows (or warm absorbers) in NGC 6860 consist of four distinct components.
 There is a significant disparity in ionization levels between components 1-3 and component 4, with the latter being very lowly ionized.
 The first two components are highly ionized, with \(\log \xi = 3.43\) and \(\log \xi = 2.9\), respectively.
 Our thermal stability analysis showed that these components are not thermally stable.
 The third component is at an intermediate level, with \(\log \xi = 2.31\) and it belongs to a stable part of the S-curve.
 The fourth component is lowly ionized and is likely originating from the host galaxy. \item While the precise location of the warm absorbers is not known, we estimated an upper limit for the location (distance from the central black hole) of these components.
 Components 1 and 2 are located at $r<2$~pc, and $r<7$~pc respectively and are consistent with typical locations near the torus.
 The third component is at $r<237$~pc, and it is located in the narrow line region.
 The fourth component is located in the extended NLR and the host galaxy. \item From our continuum modeling we measure an internal reddening of $E(B-V) =0.45\pm0.04$ in NGC 6860.
 The derived $E(B-V)$ value implies significant X-ray absorption in addition to that of the Milky Way.
 This absorbing gas is the photoionized outflows in the AGN.
 We find that the column density of this gas matches the column density expected from the reddening. \item We find that the dust is possibly located in the NLR and the torus.
 Additionally, there is a potential dust component in the host galaxy.
 The dust grains in NGC 6860 can survive destruction mechanisms such as sublimation and sputtering in the intermediate-ionization warm absorber.
 If this component is located at $ r<83.6$~pc, it could survive sputtering.

 \end{itemize}

-We would like to thank Erin Kara for insightful discussions.
+We would like to thank the referee for the suggestions that helped to improve the clarity of this paper.
+IP would like to thank Erin Kara for insightful discussions, and Jelle de Plaa for help with SPEX.
 This work is supported by NASA grant 80NSSC23K0490 for our XMM-Newton observation.
 This research has made use of data obtained from the Chandra Data Archive, and software provided by the Chandra X-ray Center (CXC).
 SRON is supported financially by NWO, the Netherlands Organization for Scientific Research.
 Support for this work was also provided by NASA through the Smithsonian Astrophysical Observatory (SAO) contract SV3-73016 to MIT for Support of the Chandra X-Ray Center (CXC) and Science Instruments.
 CXC is operated by SAO for and on behalf of NASA under contract NAS8-03060.

+This paper employs a list of Chandra datasets, obtained by the Chandra X-ray Observatory, contained in ~\dataset[DOI: https://doi.org/10.25574/cdc.327]{https://doi.org/10.25574/cdc.327}.